 When it comes to eating cat poop, experts explain that the poop actually carries the aroma of the cat food very recently digested by your furry feline.
 As a result, a dog is attracted to its scent and views it as a potential snack.

-If you find you can't keep your doggo out of the litter box, you may want to ask yourself the following questions.
+If you find you can't keep your doggo from eating cat poop, you may want to ask yourself the following questions.
 This will give you an idea of why this horrible habit has started in the first place.
 As always, we highly recommend consulting your vet as the pawblem may most likely have to do with their diet.

 Are they getting enough nutrients in their diet?